The German killer nurse who took himself for God

 Talking to his former teachers and classmates, "friendly", "helpful" and "fun" were words that came up again and again to describe him.

-"In no way someone from the fringes", the paper quoted another person who had known him since adolescence as saying.
+"In no way someone from the fringes", the newspaper quoted another person who had known him since adolescence as saying.

 A teacher called him "a pretty normal student" who was more interested in football than in his classes.